j-ew-s/study-dotnet-redis-cache/README.md

 ##### API/Startup

-At this point, you need to setup the Redis connection at ConfigureServices method on Startup.cs.
+At this point, you need to setup the Redis connection at ConfigureServices method on Startup.cs:

 ```cs
  services.AddDistributedRedisCache(o =>